d20-Luna/IronGods/Traits/README.md

 ### Signal

 Items with the Signal trait can remotely interact with other objects via a wireless signal.
 Signals usually state their range in their entries and are affected according to the sidebar on *[Technology Guide, pg.
 43](https://paizo.com/products/btpy98i0?Pathfinder-Campaign-Setting-Technology-Guide)*

+## New Weapon Groups and Specializations

+The following are bespoke critical specialization effects for our new groups of weapons.

+### Cryo

+The target must succeed at a Fortitude save against your class DC or be stunned 1.

+### EMP

+The target must succeed at a Fortitude save against your class DC or be stunned 1.

+### Flame

+The target takes 1d6 persistent fire damage.
+You gain an item bonus to this fire damage equal to the weapon's tracking bonus.

+### Gravity

+The target is moved 5 feet in a direction of your choice.
+This is forced movement.
+The target is then knocked prone.

+### Laser

+The target must succeed at a Fortitude save against your class DC or be dazzled until the start of your next turn.

+### Mental

+The target must succeed at a Will save against your class DC or be stupefied 1 until the end of your next turn.

+### Plasma

+The target takes 1d4 persistent electricity damage and 1d4 persistent fire damage.
+You gain an item bonus to this electricity and fire damage equal to the weapon's tracking bonus.

+### Projectile

+The target must succeed at a Fortitude save against your class DC or be slowed 1 until the end of your next turn.

+### Shock

+The target must succeed at a Fortitude save against your class DC or be stunned 1.

+### Sonic

+The target must succeed at a Fortitude save against your class DC or be deafened until the end of your next turn.